AzureDevOpsHelper/PermissionHelper/README.md

 ### Need Investigations:
 - Resolve Service Accounts and Service Principals Ids.
   - We may need to go to GraphAPI for this.
-- Resolve Workspace Tokens.
-  - Seems like this is associated with VS Profile.
 - Service Endpoints APis seem not to give all results.
   - May need to add a lookup in the convert-permissions like we did for some OOB group SIDs.